 The heat exchanger used in the internal combustion engine is the best example of its kind.
 Here, the radiator coils allow the engine coolant to flow through them.
 However, the air flows through the coils and lets the coolant cool down.
 At the same time, it heats the air that comes into the cabin.

 In an air conditioner, there are two heat exchangers.
 One of them comes with an evaporator unit.
-It contains the refrigerator liquid that flows into the low pressure system tubes through a small orifice.
+It contains the refrigerator liquid that flows into the low-pressure system tubes through a small hole.

 When the vapor expands, it extracts the heat from the air and passes between these tubes.
 After that, the system pumps the vapor into the condenser located in front of the car and nearer to the radiator.
 Here, the condenser expels the heat to the surrounding air while condensing the A/c gas back to the liquid.